srijeshpillai/audio-condition-monitoring-framework/README.md

 ```
 ### 4. Run the Notebooks

-The analysis is contained in two Jupyter Notebooks, which should be run in order:
+The analysis is contained in the below Jupyter Notebook:
-1. 1_Model_Comparison_Analysis.ipynb: This notebook contains the core logic for loading the data, training all six models, evaluating their performance, and generating the primary results tables.
+model_analysis.ipynb: This notebook contains the core logic for loading the data, training all six models, evaluating their performance, and generating the primary results tables.
-2. 2_Visualization_of_Results.ipynb: This notebook takes the results from the analysis to generate the plots and figures presented in the paper.